 There are a few pieces of key data that ClickDimensions can receive back from the recipient or recipient’s server that we need to receive directly and process to be compliant—unsubscribes, bounces, and spam complaints.

 The subdomain and MX requirements for the DKIM customization are specifically related to spam complaints.
 Spam complaints are processed via Feedback Loops, and the Feedback Loops can be based on IP or domain.
 The domain-based Feedback Loops use the domain in the DKIM signature (d=) to send the complaints via email.
 Therefore, ClickDimensions needs to route those complaints back via MX records on the domain in the DKIM signature.
-We cannot place MX records on a company’s organizational domain (such as tomatogardens.com) as that would disrupt company email.
+We cannot place MX records on a sender's organizational domain (such as tomatogardens.com) as that would disrupt the individual email sent from your own mailboxes.

 Will the subdomain be visible to the end recipient?